Cocoa Brown: Career

 Brown has performed in many different comedy stage shows including BET's ComicView and One Mic Stand and Showtime at the Apollo.
 She later began appearing on television, playing guest starring roles on ER and Breaking Bad.

 In 2011, Brown was cast in the Oprah Winfrey Network comedy series Tyler Perry's For Better or Worse playing the role of Jennifer, Tasha Smith's character best friend.
 The series ran for six seasons.
 In 2014, she played the leading role alongside Nia Long, Wendi McLendon-Covey, Zulay Henao and Amy Smart in the comedy-drama film The Single Moms Club.
 She received positive reviews for her performance.
-The following year, she appeared in an supporting role in a comedy film Ted 2.
+The following year, she appeared in a supporting role in a comedy film Ted 2.

 In 2016, Brown played juror Jeanette "Queen B" Harris in the FX drama series The People v.
 O. J. Simpson: American Crime Story produced by Ryan Murphy.
 In 2018, she worked again with Ryan Murphy, playing the recurring role of Carla Price opposite Connie Britton and Mariette Hartley in the Fox drama series 9-1-1.

 Personal life

-Brown has a son, Phoenix Zion, who was born in 2012.

 On February 18, 2024, Brown's house in Fayetteville, Georgia burned down.
-Tyler Perry gave her $400,000 to help buy a new home.
+Tyler Perry offered her $400,000 to help buy a new home.